anibalventura/restaurant-order-taker/README.md

   <img src="Screenshots/3.png" height=250px/>
 </p>

-WinForm app to take orders in a restaurant, written in .NET using OOP.
+WinForm app to take orders in a restaurant, written in .NET Core using OOP.

 ## Features